ross-alexander/dq/scribing/liminal_court/subliminal_court.md

 - Two trolls hanging from the roof

-- Box on the floor, cubical, top section is a pentagram in cross section with hinges and a lock, 1m x 0.5m x 0.5
+- Box on the floor, cubical, top section is a pentagram in cross section with hinges and a lock, 1m × 0.5m × 0.5

 - Most harmful magic is alarm